zmzlois/npm-for-monorepo/README.md

 # Command line tool for monorepo

+## This site is updated and reployed everyday thanks to [Vercel deploy hook](https://vercel.com/docs/deployments/deploy-hooks)

-My hands were sore so I made this
+My hands were sore too sore typing commands for monorepos so I made this to help me copy paste npm commands for monorepos
 ![landing](/public/landing.png)

 ## Search packages on npm registry